compound-finance/quark/README.md

 - quark-core
 - quark-core-scripts
-- terminal-scripts (NOTE that this project will likely be removed into a standalone repo at some point)
+- legend-scripts (NOTE that this project will likely be removed into a standalone repo at some point)

 By separating contracts into these sub-projects, it is possible to use per-project compilation settings to optimize and deploy different sets of contracts with different configurations.
 Moreover, builds and test runs can be faster for individual sub-projects: from a sub-project directory, `forge build` builds only that sub-project's contracts, and `forge test` runs only the tests that pertain to it.
 For example: